Studentpage WUR

 Hepatitis B

-Make aan appointment for one of the available studies
+Make an appointment via one of the buttons below.

 The hepatitis B vaccination is offered free of charge.
 A hepatitis A vaccination is also recommended for specific professions.
 This vaccination is offered at the same time as the hepatitis B vaccination.
 If you opt for the combined vaccination, there are costs involved.

 On this page you will find more information about the hepatitis A and B vaccination.
 If you still have questions after reading the information, please check the FAQ (Frequently Asked Questions) at the bottom of the page.
-If you have a question that does not appear in the FAQ, you can always e-mail us at info@vaccinatiecentrum.nl or call 085 902 03 03 (available Monday to Friday between 08:30 and 16:00).
+If you have a question that does not appear in the FAQ, you can always e-mail us at info@vaccinatiecentrum.nl or call 085 902 03 03 (available Monday to Friday between 08:30 and 16:00) please mention you’re the course code HNH47806.

 Please note!